 Against the top European teams, though, defending backs to the wall, and with the attacking talent to punish any defensive lapse, Guardiola’s team have frequently come unstuck.
 They happen too often to be considered freak results.

-Manchester City are rightly atop Premier League betting.
+Manchester City are rightly atop Premier League Odds.
 Even with the favourable group, their 9/2 price to win the Champions League seems a bit short.

 Real Madrid are 11/1, Juventus 13/1 and PSG 9/1.
 They all face tougher opponents in the group, but it isn’t the group where City struggle.
 All of those teams should still progress easily.